lmclupr/brickpi-nodejs/README.md

 #### Note

-For now, the Dexter dIMU sensor will only return the acceleration on the X axis only.
+For now, the Dexter dIMU sensor will only return the acceleration only in an object ex: {x: 1.2, y:0.1 z:0.2}

 ## Events